wellsb1/fort_fusion_vtl/README.md

  * WEB-INF/server.vm - OPTIONAL - this file is run once on servlet container initialization unless "devMode" is set.
 In which case it will execute on every request
  * WEB-INF/settings.vm - OPTIONAL - a file that will be run at the very beginning of each request
- * /404.vm - Optional file used to customize 404 error messages
+ * /404.vm - OPTIONAL - Template used to customize 404 error messages
- * /500.vm - Optional file used to customize 500 error messages
+ * /500.vm - OPTIONAL - Template file used to customize 500 error messages

 ## URL Mapping